 The dislocation to Asian markets in February and March provided a rare opportunity to add positions in companies with good long‑term prospects that had become heavily oversold during the market panic, trading at what we regarded as distressed valuations.
 There was a brief window at the height of the coronavirus fears when we could buy quality Asian companies at what we regarded as bargain basement prices.
 As always, new positions were driven by bottom‑up stock fundamentals rather than by any strong top‑down views.
 Chinese equities were quicker to recover than other Asian markets.
 This enabled us to employ some of our strong China performers where valuations appeared full after the rebound as a funding source for opportunities in other markets.

-We believe many of the best opportunities were in Southeast Asia and, more recently, Hong Kong.
+Many of the best opportunities were in Southeast Asia and, more recently, Hong Kong.
 The really sharp market corrections in these markets came later than in China.
 In all, we acquired 14 new holdings in the first quarter, which for us is an extraordinarily large number given our buy‑and‑hold investment style.
 Many of the new names were quality stocks that had been on our radar screen for a long time but whose valuations had been unattractive until the coronavirus panic caused investors to sell them down indiscriminately.
 We also took the opportunity to add to positions in oversold quality names in Hong Kong, one of the region’s worst‑performing markets that has been hit by U.S.‑China tensions and fear of renewed street protests as well as the coronavirus.
 An indication that the Hong Kong market had become oversold lies in the fact that a number of major listed companies have recently been buying back their shares.

-As a result of the above changes, the fund is currently overweight the Philippines and Hong Kong.
-China switched from an overweight to a moderate underweight in terms of direct country exposure, though if one includes our Hong Kong exposure and some regional stocks with strong China exposure, such as a large wine company listed in Australia, then it is perhaps more accurate to say the fund is neutral Greater China.
+As a result of the above changes, the portfolio is currently overweight the Philippines and Hong Kong.
+China switched from an overweight to a moderate underweight in terms of direct country exposure, though if one includes our Hong Kong exposure and some regional stocks with strong China exposure, such as a large wine company listed in Australia, then it is perhaps more accurate to say the portfolio is neutral Greater China.

 We remain constructive on the long‑term outlook for Asia ex‑Japan equities, although we believe that global recovery from the disruption created by the coronavirus pandemic may turn out to be a gradual process.
 The recent market correction allowed us to build positions in a number of high-quality names that previously traded at much higher valuations.
 We continue to identify companies that we believe are well positioned to manage their way through the crisis and emerge in good shape once recovery takes hold.
 We think there is value to be recognized in many good businesses in Asia as global economic activity should gradually normalize over the next six to 12 months.